The short answer is Yes!

 What you need to ensure your clients are aware of:-

 Client aftercare in the summer time or during heat waves will need to be stricter than normal.
-Sweating, excess heat and humidity post lamination or getting the brows wet too soon will all affect the lamination results and how long a lamination lasts.
+Sweating, excess heat and humidity post lamination will affect the lamination results and how long a lamination lasts.

 Perm dropping (where the clients shape drops down) is more common in the hot weather as sweating and humidity can make the brows heavier and less likely to retain their fluffy shape in the first 48 hours.